On the Folklore set and Dirichlet spectrum for matrices: Proof of Theorem

 \begin{remark} Improvements of $c_n$ can be made by sharpening the contribution $2\sqrt{n-2}+1$ for the number of $y$.
-Indeed, for most $y$ the obtained intersections with the unit ball have a considerably smaller volume than $2L_v \cdot (x_3^2+\cdots+x_n^2)^{-1/2}$, so it seems we can gain some factor by more concise estimates. \end{remark}
+Indeed, for most $y$ the obtained intersections with the unit ball have a considerably smaller volume than $2L_v \cdot (x_3^2+\cdots+x_n^2)^{-1/2}$, so it seems we can improve by more concise estimates. \end{remark}